apache/hudi/website/docs/concurrency_control.md

 - *UPSERT Guarantee*: The target table will NEVER show duplicates.
 - *INSERT Guarantee*: The target table MIGHT have duplicates even if dedup is enabled.
 - *BULK_INSERT Guarantee*: The target table MIGHT have duplicates even if dedup is enabled.
-- *INCREMENTAL PULL Guarantee*: Data consumption and checkpoints MIGHT be out of order due to multiple writer jobs finishing at different times.
+- *INCREMENTAL PULL Guarantee*: Data consumption and checkpoints are NEVER out of order.
+If there are inflight commits (due to multi-writing), incremental queries will not expose the completed commits following the inflight commits.

 ## Enabling Multi Writing